bluebanquise/infrastructure/README.md

-# bluebanquise-infrastructure
+# BlueBanquise Infrastructure

-Infrastructure around BlueBanquise
+This repository hold packages needed files and building script, and also automatic tests scripts.